Aluminum Sulfate: Industrial Forms, Properties, and Applications

 What is aluminum sulfate and its chemical formula?

-Aluminum sulfate is an inorganic salt composed of aluminum cations (Al³⁺) and sulfate anions (SO₄²⁻).
-Its anhydrous form has the chemical formula Al₂(SO₄)₃.
-Hydrated forms contain water molecules within the crystal lattice, such as Al₂(SO₄)₃·14H₂O.
+Aluminum sulfate is an inorganic salt composed of aluminum cations and sulfate anions.
+Its anhydrous form is represented by the chemical formula Al₂(SO₄)₃, while hydrated forms contain varying amounts of crystal water.

-What are the different industrial forms of aluminum sulfate?
+What are the main industrial forms of aluminum sulfate?

-How does ferric aluminum sulfate differ from non-ferric types?
+How does ferric aluminum sulfate differ from non-ferric grades?

-Ferric aluminum sulfate contains iron, which can influence color and chemical interactions in industrial processes.
-Non-ferric aluminum sulfate minimizes iron content to suit applications requiring higher purity or color neutrality.
+Ferric aluminum sulfate contains trace iron, which may affect color and chemical interactions.
+Non-ferric grades minimize iron content for applications requiring higher purity or color neutrality.

 Industry Perspective

 Although aluminum sulfate is often discussed as a single compound, its industrial performance is inseparable from formulation, impurity profile, and physical form.
-For industrial users and procurement teams, aligning these characteristics with application demands is essential for achieving consistent process outcomes and operational efficiency.
+Aligning these factors with application requirements is essential for consistent process outcomes.

 This overview is prepared by the Aure Chemical technical team, drawing on industrial specifications and international supply experience in aluminum sulfate products.
-Application-specific guidance and grade selection considerations are addressed in the corresponding application and product references.
+Application-specific guidance is addressed in the corresponding application and product references.

 Reviewed by Aure Chemical technical team with experience in industrial aluminum sulfate supply.